urbit/old-doc/reference/hoon/library/2dB.md

     %-  uni(+< $(b r.b, a [n.a ~ r.a]))  $(a l.a)
 ```

 Produces a map of the (key) intersection between two maps of the same type, `a` and `b`.
-If both maps have an identical key that point to different values, the element from map `a` is used.
+If both maps have an identical key that point to different values, the element from map `b` is used.

 `a` is a [map]().